-Don’t know what VDI is all about or even what it stands for?
+Not quite sure what exactly Virtual Desktop Infrastructure is, or what it's all about?
 You’re not alone.
-There are still plenty of folks out there, even IT folks, who don’t really even know what Virtual Desktop Infrastructure is – so, what is it?
-10ZiG is often asked by IT professionals and perspective clients for a clear understanding, so we’re offering answers to some frequently asked questions in this introduction to Virtual Desktop Infrastructure.
+10ZiG is often asked by IT professionals and prospective clients for a clear understanding, so we’re offering a comprehensive, clear explanation along with answers to some frequently asked questions in this introduction to Virtual Desktop Infrastructure.

-A Virtual Desktop Infrastructure (aka VDI) is an environment in which a desktop operating system such as Windows or Linux, is hosted on a centralized, remote server, i.e. the data center.
+A Virtual Desktop Infrastructure (also referred to in the industry as VDI) is an environment in which a desktop operating system such as Windows or Linux, is hosted on a centralized, remote server.
 End users’ data, as well as desktop images, are managed within what is called a “virtual machine” – a completely isolated and secure guest operating system installation within a normal host operating system residing on a server.
 Virtual Desktop Infrastructure management software allows users to access their desktop operating systems and applications just as if they were on their computers.
 It also allows them to access, present, and communicate data to workstations over a local area network (LAN) or a wide area network (WAN).
 Examples of these VDI software brokers include VMware, Citrix, Microsoft, and Parallels.

-Why Would You Use a Virtual Desktop Infrastructure?
+Why Would a Company Opt to Implement a Virtual Desktop Infrastructure?

 Why take on a Virtual Desktop Infrastructure environmental transformation?
 Here’s why!
 Virtual Desktop Infrastructure may be right for you and your organization if you’re interested in strong data security, efficient patch management, information recovery, on-demand storage, speed, performance, saving money, and more.
 These issues are commonly problematic with conventional computers and network environments – and frustrate IT professionals in nearly any industry to this day.
 A Virtual Desktop Infrastructure can replace a fat PC environment with the right hardware endpoints and can help to address all of these problems.
 Brash, energy-hungry, overpowered fat PCs that run a full-blown local Windows OS – requiring regular patching, anti-virus, and imaging, etc. – just no longer make sense in today's modern IT environment.